gkanishk/gkanishk/README.md

 - Working on new technologies 💻
 - Take part in a hackathon 🐱‍💻
 - Drink coffee ☕ obviously!!
-- Take sessions and help others grow 🤝
+- Take sessions and help other grow 🤝

 #### Open Source:
 I love contributing to open source organisations, some of them I have contributed: